anhchor/lostsectortoday/about.md

 ## Lost Sectors Overview

-Every day, a Lost Sector is set at Legend difficulty (1550) and another at Master difficulty (1580).
-They're highlighted on the map; you must first clear the LS normally on your current character, even if you cleared it on another character, before it shows up as available for Legend/Master.
+Every day, a Lost Sector is available at Legend (1550) and Master (1580) difficulty.
+It's highlighted on the map; you must first clear the LS normally on your current character, even if you cleared it on another character, before it shows up as available for Legend/Master.

 This site currently covers **Legend** Lost Sectors only.